solmazsm/VecLSTM/README.md

 ## Datasets

 ### GeoLife Dataset
-The GeoLife dataset consists of GPS trajectories from 182 users collected over five years (Apr.\ 2007-Aug.\ 2012), covering more than 17{,}000 trips, 1.2\,M\,km of travel, and approximately 48{,}000 total hours.
-For our experiments we use a curated GeoLife subset with 1{,}467{,}652 rows and six columns.
-The label is used only as supervision and is \emph{not} included in the metadata/input features.
-A key contribution of this work is the integration of enriched metadata, which includes contextual attributes.
-This dataset is ideal for training models that predict human activity from trajectory data.
+The GeoLife dataset consists of GPS trajectories from 182 users collected over five years (Apr 2007–Aug 2012), covering 17,000+ trips, 1.2 M km of travel, and 48,000 hours.
+In our experiments, we use a curated subset with 1,467,652 rows and six columns.
+We further integrate enriched metadata with contextual attributes, making this dataset ideal for human-activity prediction from trajectory data.

 - **Dataset details**: [GeoLife Dataset](https://www.microsoft.com/en-us/research/project/geolife/)
 - **Usage**: The GeoLife dataset is used to evaluate the VecLSTM model on large-scale real-world trajectory data.